webforj/webforj-documentation/docs/components/icon.md

 An icon pool is a collection of commonly used icons that enables easy access and reuse.
 By using icons from an icon pool, you can ensure that the icons in your app are recognizable and share a consistent style.
 Using webforJ allows you to choose from three pools, or implement a custom pool.
 Each pool has an extensive collection of open source icons that are free to use.
-WebforJ gives you the flexibility to choose from three pools and use them as unique classes, without the hassle of downloading any of the icons directly.
+Using webforJ gives you the flexibility to choose from three pools and use them as unique classes, without the hassle of downloading any of the icons directly.

 | Icon Pool                                         | webforJ Class |
 | --------                                          | ------- |